ucesova/Server/README.md

 * To use the quiz app, the device needs to be connected to the UCL network so a UCL user and password is needed.
 To access to it remotely from a mobile device you may use CISCO VPN App.

 ### How to install it in your phone:
-* Make sure that you have a file manager app in your mobile phone
+* Make sure that you have a file manager app and a QR code scanner in your mobile phone.
-* Download the app from the following link
+* Go to the following [link](https://chart.googleapis.com/chart?chs=116x116&cht=qr&chl=https://build.phonegap.com/apps/3151570/install/hWaZttdRGhwUJYRmNMRC&chld=L|1&choe=UTF-8) and scan the QR code that it contain.
+* Once downloaded on your phone, open the file and the press “install”.

 ### User guide
 The user guide is accessible from the app clicking on the menu on “user guide”.